wschmelz/CoastalVolumeAnalysis_ArcPy/README.md

 - Calculation of intrasite spatial variability of voumetric change: Volumes of erosion and deposition are discretely calculated for each of any number of spatial compartments within the study area.

 **Output Tables and Maps**:
-- Tabular summaries of volumetric changes.
+- Tables containing metrics of volumetric changes.
-- Spatial layers for erosion, deposition, and elevation differences.
+- Raster and feature class spatial data that portray spatial distribution of erosion and deposition through time.
-- Ready-to-use ArcGIS map projects with updated visualizations.
+- ArcGIS map projects with images portraying the volumetric change that were generated using the survey data.

 ## Repository Structure
 ```